billylittlefield/JogLog/README.md

-# FresherNote
+# JoggerLogger

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku]

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+JoggerLogger is an exercise-tracking web application inspired by LogARun.com built using Ruby on Rails and React.js.
+JoggerLogger allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete workouts
-- [ ] Organize notes within Notebooks
+- [ ] View workouts in a 'calendar view' (by month)
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] See weekly and monthly totals in 'calendar view'
-- [ ] Search through notes for blocks of text
+- [ ] Create / join a 'team' comprised of other users
+- [ ] View team members' workouts all together in 'team view'
-- [ ] Apply complex styling to notes while editing
+- [ ] Comment on other users workouts
-- [ ] Set reminders on notes
+- [ ] 'Follow' users and see most recent workouts by followed users on homepage
+- [ ] View user leaderboards for most miles in past 7 days
+- [ ] User / team search functionality

 ## Design Docs
 * [View Wireframes][view]